 A standard feature of just about any modern, socially conscious show.
 Sometimes used after sex as An Aesop

 , leaving only 1 defective condom in 14,000 undiscovered.
 And it's worth noting that even without any protection whatsoever, even in a perfectly fertile couple at optimum fertility times, a pregnancy is still not 100% guaranteed (in fact, by narrative rules, such a couple have the worst chances of anyone

-Most plots (as in the Friends example from the quote) don't even bother to explain that most of the "3%" failure rate comes from misuse, not from production errors or fate.
+to blame, whereas typical use presents a higher failure rate, around 15%.
 And that the "failure rate" quoted for contraceptives isn't the chance of failure in a single sex act, but the percentage of women who get pregnant during a year

 Further, there are other methods that can be used along with a condom.
 Contraceptive Film is supposedly good enough to use alone and is a reasonable substitute for the pill.
 It is inserted into the vagina near the cervix 15 minutes before sex and provides protection for three hours, and is undetectable by either party when in use.
 IUDs provide a very good protection from unwanted pregnancy as well, as does the symptothermal method of menstrual cycle observation.